 Physiotherapy BHSc (Hons) Course overview

-Graduates of our Physiotherapy BHSc (Hons) programme will be competent, reflective, critical thinking practitioners who are able to take responsibility for their own professional development and able to implement the delivery of safe, ethical and effective physiotherapy services in a wide variety of inter-professional and multicultural contexts appropriate to the changing needs of the service user and emerging professional roles.
+You will adopt a problem-led approach using a blend of traditional and innovative teaching methods delivered by research-active lecturers with a wealth of clinical experience in a variety of settings.
+Graduates will be competent, reflective, critical thinking practitioners who are able to take responsibility for their own professional development and implement the delivery of safe, ethical and effective physiotherapy services in a wide variety of inter-professional and multicultural contexts appropriate to the changing needs of the service user and emerging professional roles.

 94% of Graduates from Physiotherapy course were in professional/managerial jobs or further study after six months.